parroty/excoveralls/README.md

 end
 ```

+# Usage
-## Check the coverage at local host
+## Check coverage at the local host
-Run the "mix coveralls" task.
+Run "mix coveralls" command.

-It locally prints out the coverage information.
-This task doesn't submit the result to server.
+This task locally prints out the coverage information.
+It doesn't submit the result to server.

 ```
 $ mix coveralls